aleph2c/miros/docs/_sources/recipes.rst.txt

 2. Describe their parent state.
 3. Describe how they should transition to other states for specific events.

+State methods can be structured as simple methods that have if-elif-else clauses.
+In fact if you follow this way of programming your state methods, you will have a very easy time porting your design into the C/C++ programming language supported by the Quantum Leaps framework for embedded systems (It uses the same event processing algorithm).
+This style is pretty much self documenting.

+If you have no intention of porting your work and would like to avoid sissy if-elif-else structures and use some Macho Python data object instead, go for it.
+Just ensure that your state methods react the way the are expected to, so that the event processor can discover your design while it's parsing the events.

+If you would like to metaprogram your statecharts, UML be damned, you can.
+Miros provides several ways that you can synthesize statecharts on the fly.

 There are different ways to create states with miros:

-1. :ref:`You can create a hand-coded state method with if-elif structures.
+1. :ref:`You can create simple state method with if-elif structures.
    <recipes-boiler-plate-state-method-code>` (so you can easily port your design
    back into the c programming language for embedded applications)

+2. :ref:`You can use an Active Object Factory to create your statechart<recipes-creating-a-state-method-from-a-factory>`

-2. :ref:`You can have the library generate a state method for you, then register callback responses to specific events and set a parent at runtime.<recipes-creating-a-state-method-from-a-template>`
+3. :ref:`You can have the library generate a state method for you, then register callback responses to specific events and set a parent at runtime.<recipes-creating-a-state-method-from-a-template>`

-3. You can use a fusion technique.
-You can hand write a :term:`state<State>` and use context managers within the method so that the miros package can register callbacks for specific signals, or even change it's parent at run time.

-4. :ref:`You can use an Active Object Factory to create your statechart<recipes-creating-a-state-method-from-a-factory>`

 .. note::
-  I recommend that you only use methods 1 and 4.
-Methods 2 and 3 are built up to provide method 4.
-A statechart built using a factory, method 4, can always be turned back into a statechart of method 1 using the ``to_code`` method.
+  I recommend that you only use methods 1 and 2.
+Method 3 was built to provide method 2.
+A statechart built using a factory, method 2, can always be turned back into a statechart of method 1 using the ``to_code`` method.

 .. _recipes-state-recipes: